kthhrv/birthday-demo/README.md

   - Use an API framework like Django Rest Framework
   - Use Clustered HA DB
   - Log to CloudWatch Logs
+  - add /healthz on an internal only port

 - Developer quality of life enhancements
   - repo setup script (distributed separately).